bemrekalkan/React-Project-14_Redux-Toolkit/README.md

 - `@emotion/react`
 - `@emotion/styled`

-## `Kullanilacak API`:
+## `API Used`:

 - https://newsapi.org/
-  (Get Key butonuna tiklanarak key alinabilir)
+  (You can get a key by clicking the Get Key button.)

 - URL:
   const url = `https://newsapi.org/v2/top-headlines?country=tr&apiKey=${API_KEY}`;

-## `Kullanilacak Araclar`
+## `Tolls Used`

-- `Redux Dev Tools` : Chrome uzerinde calisan ve global state uzerinde yapilan tum degisikliklerin takip edilmesini saglayan tarayici uzantisidir.
-Indirmek icin [tiklayiniz.](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?utm_source=chrome-ntp-icon)`
+- `Redux Dev Tools` : It is a browser extension that runs on Chrome and enables tracking of all changes made to the global state.
+For download [click.](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?utm_source=chrome-ntp-icon)`